Exploring WalkMe Alternatives & Competitors?

 Each of the WalkMe alternatives we discussed has its own unique advantages.
 Some, like Userlane, are simpler to use but have fewer features as a result.
-Others, like WalkHub, are completely customisable and very affordable but require extensive developer knowledge.
+Others, like WalkHub, are completely customizable and very affordable but require extensive developer knowledge.

 Whatfix, though, stands out because of its extensive feature options and ease of use.
 When you compare Whatfix to WalkMe and the other WalkMe alternatives, you’ll see that it stands out for a few reasons: